“The fear of humiliation appears to be one of the most powerful motivators in individual and collective human behavior.” ~ Donald Klein

 In a nutshell, when you brutally humiliate people and make them suffer cruelly, and don’t even know you’re doing it, and instead of relieving their suffering you see it as something good and necessary, you’re going to be pretty damned surprised when the people you are oppressing and exploiting and killing rise up and kill you back.
 You’ll be outraged and consider it ingratitude; they’ll consider it justice.

-There have been quite a few people throughout history (Marcus Aurelius for one) who have been able to handle political power.
-Unfortunately, Clinton, Bush and now Obama don’t belong to that admirable group.
-Those who consciously seek political power are avaricious, self-deluded weaklings and can never handle it properly.
+There have been quite a few people throughout history (Marcus Aurelius for one) who have been able to handle power.
+Those who consciously seek power over others are avaricious, self-deluded weaklings and can never handle it properly.
 As Lord Acton wrote, “Power tends to corrupt, and absolute power corrupts absolutely.”
 I prefer the sayings, “Power intoxicates and immunity corrupts,” and “Power is the horse that evil rides.”

 As Dostoevsky put it in The House of the Dead, "Tyranny...finally develops into a disease.
 The habit can...coarsen the very best man to the level of a beast.
 Blood and power intoxicate...the return to human dignity, to repentance, to regeneration, becomes almost impossible."

 The opposite of Hubris is humility, or what the Greeks called Sophrosyne.
 It can be described as “Nothing in excess” and “Know thyself,” meaning having a clear understanding of your character, your strengths and limitations.
-It means treating people with respect, not brutalizing and humiliating them, and when it comes to relations with other countries, to, as our Founding Fathers advised, trade with them but otherwise leave them alone.
+It means treating people with respect, not brutalizing and humiliating them.
+Walter never learned his limitations, basically became insane, but he at last redeemed himself.
+He may have lost his life but he regained his soul.